VALIS-software/VALIS-frontend/PLAN.md

 - X-Axis
     - Mouse wheel on panel
-    - Model for zooming/panning large linear space (log?)
+    - Model for zooming/panning large linear space

-- We have issues with touch events, test and resolve

 - When texture slots are full we should swap out the last used
 - Text elements
     - Implement transparent
 - depth-based z

+- state management, undo/redo

 - GPUText.ts should be moved into gputext repo
     - build gputext.js
     - update example
 - Publish GPUText on NPM

-- multiple panel/track handles should be draggable simultaneously
-- onPointerUp after dragging does not change cursor

-- state management, undo/redo

-- Validate z-ordering works in pointer event system
+- Issues when dragging handles with touch events in the simulator, test and resolve

+---- consider

 - Animator field removal
     - Can we improve on the condition?
 Currently a magic number